TheBlupper/ctf_writeups/sekaiCTF2023/README.md

 In the end it really wasn't a complicated algoritm, but the tooling for decompiling these kinds of programs in a nice and readable way just doesn't seem to exist.

-You might've gotten a bad impression of Binary Ninja's capabilities when it comes to modern vector instructions, but the truth is that all decompilers I could find struggled just as much if not more.
-IDA refuses to even decompile the offending instructions and leaves it as inline assembly, which is obviously cheating, and Ghidra fails to even disassemble the instructions and halts because of bad data.
+You might've gotten a bad impression of Binary Ninja's capabilities when it comes to modern vector instructions, but the truth is that all big decompilers struggled just as much if not more.
+IDA refuses to even decompile the offending instructions and leaves it as inline assembly, which is obviously cheating, and Ghidra fails to even disassemble the instructions, leaving us with a sad `halt_baddata();`.

 Binary Ninja lifted it to intrinsics and because of it's extensive API I was able to modify it to fit my needs (although I'm still a bit grumpy about the incorrect disassembly).